kernelmachine/cbtm/README.md

 mkdir -p ${CBTM_DIR} ${DATA_DIR} ${SERIALIZATION_DIR} ${KMEANS_DIR} ${CLUSTERS_DIR} ${VOCAB_DIR} ${PRETRAINED_MODELS_DIR};
 ```

+### Configure cbtm_constants.py

+Next, the constants necessary to make this repo work are at `metaseq/cbtm_constants.py`.
+Modify these to suit your local environment.

+Make sure the variables in `metaseq/cbtm_constants.py` are consistent with the paths you set as environment variables above.

-### Download seed models and vocab files
+### Download vocab files and seed models

-We use the GPT-2 vocabulary, which can be downloaded thus:
+We use the GPT-2 vocabulary:

 ```bash
 mkdir -p $VOCAB_DIR